 The Planetary Gear System is designed to generate maximum power while keeping the weight at its lowest.
 With 260ft.lb max torque it’s not that powerful but it does weigh significantly less at 6lb making it much easier to handle.

 At 8.5 amps it’s also more powerful than any of the other wrenches here and one of the cheapest!
 Also, comes with a handy storage case and standard 1/2” drive.
-All in one, this is hand down the best electric impact wrench we’ve tried so far.
+All in one, this is hand down the top rated one we’ve tried so far.

 The wrench is pretty true to claim and will easily torque 100-150lb lug nuts without any issues.
 You can easily switch between forward and reverse.
 The rocker switch is neatly placed.